|Date of Birth||1 April 1983, Massillon, Ohio, USA|

 |Height||5' 10" (1.78 m)|

-It didn't take too long before critics started noticing Matt.
-He started landing guest roles on 8 Simple Rules (2002), HBO's Big Love (2006) and Point Pleasant (2005), as well as some modeling jobs and national commercials in the country.
-Matt's big break came along when he starred as "Horace Calloway", the John F. Kennedy-like first son on the short-lived ABC political series, Commander in Chief (2005) in 2005.
+After landing roles on shows such as Grey's Anatomy (2005), CSI: Crime Scene Investigation (2000), Life (2007), Big Love (2006), Monk (2002), as well as the feature film, Bobby Jones: Stroke of Genius (2004), starring Jim Caviezel, he built a solid foundation and was already in demand for future projects.
+His big break came when he starred as "Horace Calloway", the John F. Kennedy-like first son on the short-lived ABC political series, Commander in Chief (2005) in 2005.
 However, most people do not know that he was, in fact, not in the original pilot.
 Instead, Matt was a re-cast.
+Matt has also recurred on two of television's most popular shows: NBC's Heroes (2006) as the sinister quarterback "Brody Mitchumm" opposite Hayden Panettiere and CBS' Shark (2006) as "Eddie Linden".

 Despite being busy working in the industry, Matt says that he tries to stay as humble as possible.
 When he's not acting, he enjoys being outdoors, playing golf and relaxing at the beach.

-- IMDb Mini Biography By: Anastasia Andrew Veno
+- IMDb Mini Biography By: Matt and Anastasia Andrew Veno and MLC PR

 |Angela Stacy||(14 June 2013 - present)|